 Useful link:

-If teaching is not your calling, you'll be happy to know that highly specialised jobs like software engineering, power generation, environmental reclamation, and even computer graphics and marketing and advertising, are also available to expats who are qualified and experienced.
-You should also definitely look into international companies who do business in the country, as those tend to hire the most expats - and perhaps the smartest way to do that is by looking outside of Hungary, in the country where your company of interest is based.
+If teaching is not your calling, you'll be happy to know that highly specialised jobs like software engineering, power generation, environmental reclamation, and even computer graphics, marketing and advertising are also available to expats who are qualified and experienced.
+You should also definitely look into international companies that do business in the country, as those tend to hire the most expats – and perhaps the smartest way to do that is by looking outside of Hungary, in the country where your company of interest is based.
 This may also help secure you a better salary if you're hired outside of Hungary.
-Finally, working for a foreign company in Hungary may also help simplify things with the authorities regarding your residence permit, as in some cases if your work is contracted to a foreign partner you don't need a labour permit in Hungary.
+Finally, working for a foreign company in Hungary may also help simplify things with the authorities regarding your residence permit, as in some cases, if your work is contracted to a foreign partner, you don't need a labour permit in Hungary.

 Where to look for employment in Hungary?

-Newspapers in Hungary are a source of job postings, especially Budapest's English language newspapers: check out Budapest Sun and The Budapest Business Journal.
-There are also a number of websites for job search, like Monster and CV Online.
-There is also Job Online, which may be in Hungarian but many of the job offers are in English.
+There is also Job Online, which may be in Hungarian, but many of the job offers are in English.
 Also, consider getting a free CV review at TopCV.
+When applying for jobs in Hungary, the "Europass" CV format remains the safest standard.

-Good to know: If you are a student or graduate, you can also seek help from the Career Development Office of Corvinus University in Budapest.
+Good to know: If you are a student or graduate, you can also seek help from the Career Development Office of Corvinus University in Budapest, or rely on student organizations like AIESEC and IASTE to facilitate placements.
 Find out more here.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.